hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 Sidenote: I was originally planning on writing a lot more about the weird history of IBM PC's "house" ( ⌂ ) character at 0x7F, and of its use in PC ASCII, but had to cut it to get out of the never ending rabbit hole.
 :::

-In comparison, AmigaOS's diagonal lines glyph <span class="amiga amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> for 0x7F doesn't seem like an outlier after all.
+In comparison, AmigaOS's diagonal lines glyph <span class="amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> for 0x7F doesn't seem like an outlier after all.
 Instead, they were following a popular convention, based (partly) on another official standard, with roots set decades earlier by Hugh McGregor Ross at Ferranti.

 But does AmigaOS follow the ISO/IEC 8859-1 standard?
 If a character code standard like ISO/IEC 8859-1 doesn't explicitly define a graphical representation for a character (like DEL), but a system like Amiga implements its own graphical representation (based on another standard, like ISO 2047) for it, is it compliant with the standard or not?